Bruno-Bells/userlist/README.md

 ### Prerequisites

-These is a necessary software that you need to install on your OS in order to run this project locally.
+This is a necessary software that you need to install on your OS in order to run this project locally.
 * Docker

 ### Installation

-_Below is a list of instructions in other to install the project locally._
+_Below are step to successfully spin up the project locally._

 1. `Clone this repo and CD into the root directory`